Avery County Schools Ameriflex FSA 2026-2027

 How do I use my DCA to pay for dependent care expenses?

-You can use your debit card to pay your provider for eligible dependent care expenses, or pay with your personal funds and submit a claim for reimbursement.
+You can use your Flex Facts Debit Card to pay your provider for eligible dependent care expenses, or pay with your personal funds and submit a claim for reimbursement.

 Qualifying Dependents